Archive for the 'rehearsal' Category

 Acting Career Depends On Air Conditioner

 Then my acting teacher called me.
 “I understand you open tomorrow.
-How’s it going?’ he said.
+How’s it going?” he said.
 This is a man who teaches at a university, teaches private classes and just lost his wife and is about to go to Europe (“Blow the country” is how he put it) to scatter his wife’s ashes in the Seine.
 And he remembered to call me the day before I open in a little show on 45th Street.
-Okay, I am crying as I write this.
+I am crying as I write this.
 Cranky may be cranky, but she is also extremely sentimental.

 He talked to me about my character and how rehearsals have been going.
 “THEY’VE DONE NO SCENE WORK AT ALL!”
 I said, “All we’ve done is run the play from beginning to end.”

 “Ah,” he said, “these people don’t know what they are doing.
 You have huge resources to draw on.
 You’re intelligent.
 You can work it out.”
+He calmed me down.

 I love him.
 I love my Mr. Inscrutable.
 Someday, I will be directed by someone like him.
 I hope I hope.
 Then my life will be complete.

-At the end of the conversation I told him how he has been in my thoughts since he lost his wife and I started blubbering.
+At the end of the conversation, I told him how he has been in my thoughts since he lost his wife and I started blubbering.
 The minute he heard the hint of a sniffle the got the hell off the phone.
 “Ah, I gotta go,” he said.
 No blubbering for Mr. Inscrutable.
 Oh no.

 I Think I’m Feeling Very Chinatown